 - Beat in eggs, creamy peanut butter, milk, extract.

-- Mix flour, salt, cornstarch, baking soda into wet ingredients.
+- Mix flour mixture of salt, cornstarch, baking soda into wet ingredients.

-- Roll dough into a ball then drop the chilled cookie dough into a greased mini muffin tin.
-While baking, the cookies will be molded into a cookie cup shape.
+- Roll cookie dough ball by rolling the cookie dough into a ball then drop the chilled cookie dough into a greased mini muffin tin.
+While baking, the cookies will be molded into a muffin cup or cookie cup shape.
 If needed, use mini paper cupcake liners.
 If using a dark coated muffin tin, place an aluminum cookie sheet under it.

 - Bake the cookies in the oven for 14-17 minutes.